-I truly cannot express enough my gratitude for all Daniel, the owner of Advantage Tutoring and Test Prep, has done for my educational career.
+I truly cannot express enough my gratitude for all Daniel, the owner of Accelerated Education Solutions, has done for my educational career.
 Looking back from where I was when I came to Daniel to now, as I pack to move into my UCLA dorm, it’s been a dramatic change.

 I realized that year UCLA’s average GPA of an incoming freshman was a 4.19; I had barely managed to pull a 3.7.
 I had an SAT score of 1960 and had minimal knowledge of what the ACT even was, nor had I prepped for or taken the SAT II Subject Tests, which I thought were irrelevant.
 At that point, my realistic options for college were UC Santa Cruz, UC Merced, UC Riverside, and a handful of California State Universities; getting into one of the top University of California schools I had always imagined myself attending no longer seemed plausible.

 After our first meeting in June, my summer was filled with a jolt of intensive test prep.
 For the first time, I had someone truly explain to me the ins and outs of college admissions — the information beyond what my high school counselor told me.
 Daniel assigned me hours of SAT, ACT, and SAT II practice tests, followed by an in-depth explanation of every single problem I missed and the underlying strategies.
 I was rapidly learning the mechanics of a standardized test — the format, types of questions asked, and most importantly, the concepts and formulas behind answering each question correctly.
 Daniel taught me how to break down questions I once saw as painfully difficult into simple puzzles that just required a little creativity, strategy, and brain power to solve.